 Yet I see people underlining stuff on posters all the time.
 There are two reasons for this.

 - Underlining is the quickest and easiest way to emphasize text in handwriting.
-But everyone makes conference posters with computers, where other formatting tools are are available as air.
+But everyone makes conference posters with computers, where other formatting tools are as available as air.

 - The silly little underline button is visible in a prominent place on every piece of basic office software.
 It sits there, tempting you to press it.
 “Come on, baby.
 You’ve pressed pressed bold.
 You pressed italic.
 Why can’t you press me, too?”